-The full, 'Going for Gold' - A positive Behaviour Policy is set out in a separate document.
+The full, Whole School Behaviour Policy is set out in a separate document.
 It is recognised that good behaviour is essential in any community and at Montpelier Primary School we have high expectation in this area.
-The school has a Whole School Behaviour Policy and a Code of Behaviour (our 5 golden rules) that must be adhered to by all children and the document is published on the school website.
+The school has a Whole School Behaviour Policy and a Code of Behaviour that must be adhered to by all children and the document is published on the school website.
 Although the emphasis is always on the positive, there are also times when children have to be disciplined in order to maintain the safety and security of all children.